 Two of the four desserts were labeled vegan, so naturally we had to try both of them.
 The Silken Tofu is house made and comes in a bowl of lemongrass-ginger syrup.
 When it comes to soft/jelly textures, I need something with a different texture to balance them out, so I have to say that this dish is not for me.
 The syrup is lovely, but the tofu might as well be slime.
 My dining partners were happy to finish it off.

 Check out this gorgeous Vietnamese Che!
 They encourage you to mix it all up before you eat it.
 There are a couple jellos, basil seeds, pink tapioca, jackfruit, coconut cream, and crushed ice.
 Going back to textures, I could only take a few bites of this because overall it is too gelatinous for my liking.
 However, I found the flavor quite light and refreshing – perfect for topping off a flavor filled meal.

 You would not have to twist my arm to go back to Hai Hai, and I look forward to trying more of their vegan-friendly options as there are a handful we didn’t get to… but I’ll probably grab dessert at Crepe and Spoon across the street.
-As we left around 6:30pm on a Sunday, there were several people waiting for a table, so I’d recommend a reservation more often than not.
+As we left around 6:30pm on a Sunday, there were several people waiting for a table, so plan for a wait, just to be safe.
 The weekend brunch menu also includes vegan options, and the drink list is full of creative cocktails.
 The atmosphere is open and airy with plants everywhere.
 Happy eating!

 2121 University Avenue Northeast